Motohisa Furukawa

 Motohisa Furukawa (古川 元久, Furukawa Motohisa) is a Japanese politician of the Democratic Party for the People and a member of the House of Representatives in the Diet (national legislature).
 A native of Nagoya, Aichi and graduate of the University of Tokyo, he joined the Ministry of Finance in 1988, attending Columbia University in the United States as a ministry official.
 Leaving the ministry in 1994, he took part in the formation of the Democratic Party of Japan in 1996 and was elected to the House of Representatives for the first time in the same year; he is currently serving his fourth term in this House.
 In September 2011 he was appointed as State Minister of National Strategy, Economic and Fiscal Policy in the cabinet of newly appointed prime minister Yoshihiko Noda.

 Furukawa is a member of the World Economic Forum's Young Global Leaders and is founder of its Table For Two initiative.

+On December 4, 2024, Furukawa became acting leader of the Democratic Party for the People following the suspension of Yuichiro Tamaki until March 3, 2025 amid controversy over the latter's extramarital affair.